 You might have a few more particles on the floor to sweep up but they help keep dust and particles out of the air and prevent your air filters from getting as dirty.

-- ✅ For use in: Kitchen, Closet, Bedrooms, Corridors, Bathrooms, Living Rooms, Staircases, Basements, Offices, & Garages
+- For use in: Bedrooms, Corridors, Bathrooms, Living Rooms, Staircases, and Other Spaces/Rooms.

 Upgrade Standard Filters